GoogleCloudPlatform/python-docs-samples/pubsub/streaming-analytics/README.md

 ## Cleanup

 1. Delete the [Google Cloud Scheduler] job.

     ```bash
     gcloud scheduler jobs delete publisher-job
     ```

 1. `Ctrl+C` to stop the program in your terminal.
 Note that this does not actually stop the job if you use `DataflowRunner`.
-Skip 3 if you use the `DirectRunner`.

-1. Stop the Dataflow job in [GCP Console Dataflow page].
+1. If you use `DirectRunner`, you can skip this step.
+Stop the Dataflow job in [GCP Console Dataflow page].
 Cancel the job instead of draining it.
 This may take some minutes.

 1. Delete the topic.
 [Google Cloud Dataflow] will automatically delete the subscription associated with the streaming pipeline when the job is canceled.

    ```bash
    gcloud pubsub topics delete cron-topic
    ```